ratt-ru/rodrigues/README.md

 ### Fetching / creating simulation containers

 Note that you may need to pull or create the simulation containers.

-### Dropbox container

-The dropbox container needs to be associated with a dropbox account.
-Check the logs of the dropbox container for an association URL (docker-compose logs dropbox).

 ## Development setup